 Common Problems with Supervisors

 Regardless of your supervisor's style or your situation, there are some common problems that occur in every work situation.
-Here are a few regarding handling interruptions, the changing of priorities, multiple supervisors, having adequate information and obtaining time with your supervisor.
+Here are a few you may come across:

-“Why does she keep interrupting me while I'm trying to work?”
+“Why do they keep interrupting me while I'm trying to work?”

-A supervisor generally has many responsibilities-some that she needs to attend by herself and others that can be delegated to you.
-However, she is ultimately responsible for their successful completion.
-If constant ‘check-ups’ are affecting your work, provide her with a daily or weekly project list which keeps her updated on your progress and lets her know what you are doing.
+A supervisor generally has many responsibilities that they may need to attend by themself and others that can be delegated to you.
+However, they are ultimately responsible for successful completion.
+If constant ‘check-ups’ are affecting your work, provide them with a daily or weekly project list which keeps them updated on your progress and lets them know what you are doing.

 “He keeps changing the priorities of my work!”